TheRenegadeCoder/sample-programs-website/docs/languages/bash/index.md

 Despite its age, Bash is till heavily maintained with changes tracked in git.

 In terms of features, Bash supports variables, piping, globbing, control flow, and even iteration.
-Of those features, perhaps the coolest is globbing—also known as wildcard matching.
+Of those features, perhaps the coolest is globbing, also known as wildcard matching.
 Globbing can be used to retrieves sets of files that match a wildcard expression.